What Healthcare Career Is Right for Me?

 Phlebotomy students at ACC.
 A certificate in phlebotomy can be the first step to a career in healthcare and a stepping stone to an associate or bachelor degree in nursing.

-At ACC, certificates are stackable, which means that each time a student completes one, most if not all of those credits count toward the next one.
+At ACC, certificates are stackable, which means that each time a student completes a certificate, many of those credits count toward the next one.
 This is an efficient way to earn certificates and an associate’s degree.
 It allows students to skill up and get into the workforce quickly, earning money while they get their next certificate.

-ACC even offers a bachelor of nursing (BSN).
-This lets eligible students get their bachelor’s degree in a year, paving the way for higher wages, advanced nursing degrees, and leadership roles.
+ACC also offers an RN to BSN program.
+This program lets eligible students get their bachelor’s degree in one year, paving the way for higher wages, advanced nursing degrees, and leadership roles.

-Take the first step toward a fascinating career in health sciences.
-Explore different careers in healthcare at ACC such as the programs below.
+Take the first step toward a fascinating career in healthcare.
+Explore different careers in healthcare at ACC, such as the programs below.

 Nursing